Man Mountain Dean: Professional wrestling career

 Dean ran for a seat in the Georgia House of Representatives in 1938 but withdrew his candidacy, citing discomfort with the political process.
 During World War II he again joined the Army despite his age, and eventually retired with the rank of master sergeant.
-In the 1940s he was the First Sergeant of the Military Intelligence Training Center at Camp Ritchie, Md., where he instructed soldiers in hand-to-hand combat.
+In the 1940s he was the First Sergeant of the Military Intelligence Training Center at Camp Ritchie in Maryland, where he instructed soldiers in hand-to-hand combat.
 Afterward he studied at the University of Georgia's school of journalism.
 He appeared as a guest on the December 29, 1944 episode of the radio program It Pays to be Ignorant.
 During the program, broadcast from New York City, Dean gave his weight as 280 pounds (127 kg).
 Several other wrestlers would go on to use the "Man Mountain Dean Jr." and "Man Mountain" moniker, including Man Mountain Mike, Man Mountain Link and Man Mountain Rock.

 Death

-Dean died of a heart attack in his home in Norcross, Georgia, aged 61, in 1953, and is buried in Marietta National Cemetery under a military marker bearing his birth name and an erroneous year of birth (1889).
-Most likely the reason for the wrong DOB was because he lied about his age when he joined the army.
+Dean died of a heart attack in his home in Norcross, Georgia, aged 61, in 1953, and is buried in Marietta National Cemetery under a military marker bearing his birth name and an erroneous year of birth (1889) that likely represents the year Dean put when he joined the Army.